huhudev-git/box-video-downloader/README.md

 Example URL: `https://tus.app.box.com/s/xxxxxxxxxxxxxxxxxxxxxxxx`

-temp video will be downloaded into temp/ folder, and complete video will output repo root folder, after finish videos inside temp folder will be deleted.
+temp videos will be downloaded into temp/ folder, and complete video will output repo root folder, after finished temp videos will be deleted.

 ## How to copy cookies